celery/celery/docs/internals/protocol.rst

 - ``root_id`` and ``parent_id`` fields helps keep track of work-flows.

-- ``shadow`` lets you specify a different name for logs, monitors can be used for e.g. meta tasks that calls any function:
+- ``shadow`` lets you specify a different name for logs, monitors can be used for concepts like tasks that calls a function specified as argument:

     .. code-block:: python